 Your best safeguard is to keep your Bichon Frise inside during this time as much as possible.

 Contact dog allergies are basically things that touch the skin on your dog that it is allergic to.
 This would include things such as grass, dust mites, shampoo and pest control chemicals.
 Contact allergies are also very hard to pinpoint.

 The most effective treatment for Bichon allergies is prevention.

 You need to reduce as many indoor and outdoor triggers as possible.

 In addition to using a safe natural dog shampoo, you might consider a skin and hair tonic to improve your Bichon’s health and a topical itch relief product like Allergy Itch Ease Spray to stop the itching.
 It also comes in granules, but the spray is so easy to use!

 Interestingly enough, another very popular dog that suffers from skin and allergy conditions is the English Bulldog.

 Here are some recommended actions that we suggest to prevent allergies in your Bichon:

-Vacuum your carpet frequently with a HEPA filtered vacuum cleaner.
+- Vacuum your carpet frequently with a HEPA Filter Vacuum Cleaner.

 If you suspect that your Bichon Frise is suffering from severe dog allergies, please consult with your vet immediately or better yet, contact a canine skin specialist who can perform specific tests on your Bichon Frise and give you the recommended options and treatments that are available.